Mandelbr0t/UniversalRobot-Realtime-Control/README.md

 For a more detailed explanation see the file urScriptExt.py.

-This code was tested on UR Firmware 3.2
+This code was tested on UR5 Firmware 3.2